Relational Reasoning Network (RRN) for Anatomical Landmarking: Discussions and Conclusion

-In our experiments, we first evaluated this claim using a dataset with high amount of bone deformities in addition to other CBCT challenges.
+Our relational reasoning framework, which is a model-based approach, can generalize well to the unseen data.
+Hence, once trained, \textit{RRN} can be used at the same testing precision to detect the missing landmarks of the unseen data taken at completely different conditions.
+This would afford better outcomes for precision medicine and complex CMF deformities.
+In our experiments, we first evaluated this claim using a dataset with a high amount of bone deformities in addition to other CBCT challenges.
 We observed that (1) despite the large amount of deformities that may exist in the CMF anatomy, there is a functional relation between the CMF landmarks, and (2) \textit{RNN} frameworks are strong enough to reveal this latent relation information.
 Next, we evaluated the detection performance of five different configurations of the input landmarks to find out the optimum configuration.
 We observed that not all landmarks are equally informative in the detection performance.
 Some landmark configurations are good in capturing the local information, while some have both good local and global prediction performance.
 Overall, per-landmark error for the $6$-landmarks configuration is less than $2mm$, which is considered as a clinically acceptable level of success.

-In our implementation, we showed that networks can be integrated well into our platform as long as features are encoded via \textit{RUs}.
-Hence, we do not have any restrictions in the choice of networks.
-One may argue if we can change specific parameters to make the predictions better.
-Such incremental explorations are kept outside the main paper but worth exploration in the future study from an optimization point of view.
+In our implementation, we showed that other deep-learning networks can be integrated well into our platform as long as features are encoded via \textit{RUs}.
+While one may argue whether changing specific parameters could make these predictions better.
+However, such incremental explorations are kept outside the main paper but worth exploring in future studies from an optimization point of view.
+Moreover, for now RRN only employ spatial information (proof-of-concept stage), its extension could include using shape space learned landmark relationships as a conditional shape prior.
+Similarly, the use of those learned relationship as a look up table (atlas) is another venue that needs further exploration.